Digital-Land-Platform/Digital-Land-Server/property.md

 This documentation is intended to guide developers working on the Digital Land Platform regarding the structure of the Property entity using SQLAlchemy and Strawberry.
 Each field is explained to provide a clear understanding of what is expected when working with property listings.

+`Property` is defined as a fixed asset like land, plot, house, etc

 ## Property Entity Fields

 #### 1. id (String, UUID):